About the NSCF

 shanelle@nscf.org.za

-Shanelle has been involved in project coordination and management in the environmental sector for over 10 years, and has been part of the Foundational Biodiversity Science Directorate at SANBI for 12 years.
-She holds a degree in International Relations, as well as Prince2 and Agile Practitioner certifications in project management.
-As the NSCF Project Manager she is responsible for the development and implementation of various project policies and standards, management of partner collaboration agreements and service provider contracts, staff management and mentoring and budget management.
-Through the NSCF project she has discovered a new found love and curiosity for all things pressed and preserved, and is always looking to expand her knowledge about the old and peculiar specimens in the collections.
+Shanelle has been involved in project coordination and management in the environmental sector for over 12 years, and has been part of the Foundational Biodiversity Science Directorate at SANBI for 14 years.
+She holds a degree in International Relations, an Honours degree in Business Administration, as well as Prince2 and Agile Practitioner certifications in project management.

 Fulufhelo is a rural Muvenda who believes in learning from everyone she comes across and enjoys engaging with people from all walks of life.
-Fulufhelo obtained her Bachelor of Science Degree in Biochemistry and Microbiology at the University of Venda and then completed two short courses: Science Communication at Stellenbosch University and Community Journalism at UNISA.
-She joined the NSCF Hub Team on 1 July 2019.
-She considers her science communication career as an accidental dream come true.
+Fulufhelo obtained her Bachelor of Science Degree in Biochemistry and Microbiology at the University of Venda, completed two short courses in Science Communication at Stellenbosch University and Community Journalism at UNISA and is currently registered for the MPhil Science and Technology Studies at Stellenbosch University.

-What she loves most about her job is establishing genuine relationships with the people in the network and working towards having the NSCF and collections known and understood throughout South Africa.
 Fulufhelo has experience in outreach, media liaison, social media management, science and general communication and administration, which she gained during her time with her previous employer, National Science and Technology Forum (NSTF).

 His special passion though is for scorpions and mygalomorph spiders where he conducts research on diversity, systematics and distributions.